CopenhagenCityArchives/KildeviserSearchSDK/readme.md

 Include [the minified file](http://www.kbhkilder.dk/software/KildeviserSearchSDK/beta/KildeviserSearchSDK.min.js) on your website, and Twitter Bootstrap 2.3 for the looks.

 Get the id of the collection you want to search in (in this example we use collection id 2), and put it in a div on your website.
-Here's an example:
+Here's an example for collection id 2 and div with id 'example':
 `KildeViserSearchSDK.init(2, 'example');`

 ##Required libraries
-The SDK is based on [Mithril.js](https://lhorie.github.io/mithril/) and Twitter Bootstrap 3 for the looks.
-The TypeAhead is based on the Bootstrap Typeahead in a slightly modified version, which can be found [here] (http://blog.redtigersoftware.com/2013/04/twitter-bootstrap-typeahead-show-all-on.html).
+The SDK is based on [Mithril.js](https://lhorie.github.io/mithril/) and Twitter Bootstrap 3.
+The Typeahead is based on the Bootstrap Typeahead in a slightly modified version, which can be found [here] (http://blog.redtigersoftware.com/2013/04/twitter-bootstrap-typeahead-show-all-on.html).

 External libraries included in the minified file: